 The ride starts on an easy trail that passes along the edge of historic Hahns Peak Village before joining Deep Creek Road.
 You’ll pass through a few gates before reaching the road.
 Please close them after you pass through.
 The road starts with a gentle climb before some steep, rocky sections that may require pushing.
 At the top of the climb, pick up Prospector Trail for a fun descent back down to Hwy 129.
 As an alternate, you can ride up Hwy 129 from the start to the turnoff for Hahns Peak Lake Campground to bypass this section entirely.

 This section of Prospector forms the southern edge of a trail system that circumnavigates Nipple Peak.
 This singletrack trail is a challenge to climb for bikepackers.
 You’ll encounter steep, rocky sections that require pushing.
 The trail allows dirt bikes after July 1st and, depending on recent rains, expect some moon dust.
 You can bypass the first four miles of trail by following the road past Hahns Peak Lake Campground until it intersects the trail.
 After the trail crosses the road, it starts a steep climb before cresting on a saddle at around 9,400 feet.
 The descent into Slater Park is steep and somewhat technical.
-Once you reach the road in Slater Park, it’s a little over nine miles of rolling improved road to Brush Mountain Lodge.
+Once you reach the road in Slater Park, it’s a little over nine miles of rolling improved road to County Road 1W.
 This is the only significant section of private land on the route.
-You’ll ride back onto public lands approximately one mile after passing the lodge.
 The road through Slater Park can be impassable following a significant storm.
-A summer solstice storm in 2019 caused the TDR armistice at Brush Mountain Lodge.

 Bears Ears Peaks